M.Sci.Soc (UNSW) 1993 History and Philosophy of Science, Science and Society, Science Communication, Environment

 B.Appl.Sci (First Class Honours) (UNSW) 1973 Earth Sciences, Higher Mathematics, Chemistry, Physics, Philosophy, Statistics

-Associate Professor Paul Brown is an educationalist, researcher, community artist and creative producer.
-For over thirty years he has successfully integrated university research, teaching and leadership with arts practice, community engagement and consultancy – across humanities, environment, science and community development fields.
+Paul is an Honorary Associate Professor in the Environment ans Society Group, School of Humanities and Languages at UNSW.
+He is an educationalist, facilitator, author, researcher, community artist and creative producer.
+Across four decades he has integrated university research, teaching and leadership with arts practice, community engagement and consultancy – across humanities, environment, science, and community development fields.

-As a creative writer and producer, mostly of plays and films, Paul is the author of Aftershocks, verbatim theatre about the Newcastle earthquake.
+As a creative writer and producer, mostly of plays and films, Paul is the author of Aftershocks – about the Newcastle earthquake, considered Australia’s first full length verbatim play, also a feature film.
 He co-founded Urban Theatre Projects in 1980, and wrote major community theatre works for Murray River Performing Group, Theatreworks, and Urban Theatre Projects.
-Paul is the author of the documentary film Sixty Thousand Barrels, and of the verbatim play Half a Life, which documents the experience of veterans who served at the British Nuclear Testing ground at Maralinga.
-In 2014-18 he was the Creative Producer for the Nuclear Futures creative partnerships initiative, linking artists with atomic survivor communities to make creative works across 22 community-based multi-arts projects.
-Highlights include the production and gifting of Australia's sculpture in the Nagasaki Peace Park, and the digital projections 10 Minutes to Midnight, and Ngurini (Searching) two multi-media installations.
+He is author of the documentary film Sixty Thousand Barrels, and of the verbatim play Half a Life.
+In 2014-18, through his production company Alphaville, he was the Creative Producer for the Nuclear Futures creative partnerships initiative, linking artists with atomic survivor communities to make creative works across 22 multi-arts projects – details of Reimagining Maralinga here.

 Society for the Social Studies of Science award for communication and community engagement ('Making and Doing'): Nuclear (2018)

 Graham F Smith Peace Foundation Award: Tree of Life Gift of Peace.
 Australia's sculpture in the Nagasaki Peace Park.
 (2016)